 Map Out a Plan

-Now that you have a list, you need to map out a plan.
+Now that you have a list, our next tip for downsizing is the need to map out a plan.
 These may sound similar, but they have some differences.
 During the planning stage, you’ll organize which days you’ll start decluttering.
 You can also recruit people to help you, and you can go over the logistics and finances of everything.

 You’ll need to create a well-thought-out schedule for yourself so that you don’t feel overwhelmed with the process.
 Things may pop up and cause you to veer off course a little.
 That’s OK.
 Don’t panic.
 You just need to adjust time frames and tasks for another time.